pypy/pypy.org/README.md

-After you make changes, you can do `make build` to regenerate the pages in ``public/`` for local viewing, but **do not commit these**, they will be rebuilt and commited via a CI deploy step.
+After you make changes, you can do `make build` to regenerate the pages in ``public/`` for local viewing, but **do not commit these**, they will be rebuilt and committed via a CI deploy step.
 You can also do ``make auto`` to start a server that will serve the pages, and rebuild them when any changes are made to the sources.